 \section{Limitations}

-\dataset\ is designed for reliable open-ended evaluation using atomic questions with single-gold answers and LLM-judge grading, but this choice under-represents settings where multiple answers may be valid across madh\=ahib or interpretive traditions.
+\dataset\ is designed for reliable open-ended evaluation using atomic questions with single-gold answers and LLM-as-a-judge assessment, but this choice under-represents settings where multiple answers may be valid across madh\=ahib or interpretive traditions.
 Our results also depend on the correctness of the LLM judge and a limited human-calibration subset, which may not fully capture borderline cases or bilingual inconsistencies.
 In addition, our grounding is primarily Quran-centric, so questions best supported by authenticated hadith, fiqh sources, or scholarly consensus may be disadvantaged.
-Finally, agentic RAG introduces added latency and new failure modes (e.g., tool-use errors and citation laundering), and the benchmark focuses on short-form QA rather than long-form religious guidance; thus, performance should be interpreted as faithfulness/abstention under strict checking, not readiness for deployment as religious authority.
+Finally, Agentic RAG introduces additional latency and new failure modes, including tool-use errors and misleading citation attribution.
+Moreover, the benchmark focuses on short-form question answering rather than long-form religious guidance.
+Accordingly, the reported performance should be interpreted as a measure of faithfulness and abstention under strict evaluation.